zeedevops2138/retail-store-app/README.md

 ### Step 5: GitHub Actions

+Once the entire cluster is created, any changes pushed to the repository will automatically trigger GitHub Actions.
-Once the Entire Cluster is created use GitHub Actions to automatically build and push Docker images to ECR whenever you do changes to the repo github actions will be automatically triggered.
+GitHub Actions will then build and push the updated Docker images to Amazon ECR.

 For GitHub Actions first configure secrets so the pipelines can be automatically triggred: